Talyx66/BLOODFANG/README.md

 python3 bloodfang.py   (or)   python3 Bloodfang_gui.py
 Follow on-screen prompts to select tools and targets

-# Contribution
-Contributions welcome!
-Open issues or submit pull requests

 # Disclaimer
 Use responsibly with explicit permission.
-Unauthorized use is illegal.
+Unauthorized use is illegal and prohibited.

+Follow for future projects and tools.
+Happy hunting!

+-Talyx66 aka Talyx